October is Cybersecurity Awareness Month

 Get the latest industry tips and offers.

 Have you ever wondered, “What is the point of creating an ‘awareness month’?”
-The greatest advantages are that they can teach you something you previously didn’t know and encourage those already in the know to review their knowledge and keep it current.
-Cybersecurity is a big deal, and it affects everyone.
+The greatest advantages are that they can teach you something you previously didn’t know and encourage those already in the know to update their knowledge on the subject.
+Cybersecurity is no different.
+It’s a big deal, and it affects everyone.

 How It Became a Big Deal